System-Verification-Lab/DiracWMC/wcnf_matrix/README.md

 ## Requirements

-The package requires Python 3.12 or higher and has to be installed on Linux.
-Additionally, for DPMC to run the following need to be installed:
+The package requires Python 3.12 or higher and docker to be installed on the system.

-- make
-- cmake 3.16
-- automake 1.16
-- g++ 11.2
-- gmp 6.2
-- boost (graph and system)
-    - `sudo apt-get install libboost-all-dev`

 ## Installation

-Before the tool can be used, the DPMC solver needs to be installed.
-Then the tool is installed as a Python package.

-### DPMC installation

-Instructions for installing DPMC can be found in [docs/solvers/DPMC.md](docs/solvers/DPMC.md).
-Make sure DPMC is installed in the directory `solvers/DPMC`!

-### Installing the Python package

 The python package can be installed by navigating to the folder this README is contained in, and running
 ```sh